shwethaj1104/AWS_study_material/EBS Snapshot.md

 ![image](https://user-images.githubusercontent.com/107784718/212531619-fa4a51b6-6174-4923-b76a-db83b7134684.png)

-We can now copy the snapshots in to any AZ right click on snapshot- copy snapshot- select the region
+We can now copy the snapshots in to any AZ. right click on snapshot- copy snapshot- select the region
 ![image](https://user-images.githubusercontent.com/107784718/212531645-6d5bd3d5-2012-48fd-aa0d-292d588cbe51.png)

-we can re raete volume from the snapshot too select snapshot- action- create volume from snapshot- give details and any AZ - Create volume
+We can re raete volume from the snapshot too select snapshot- action- create volume from snapshot- give details and any AZ - Create volume

 we also have recycle bin to avoid accsidental deletions of snapshots